pranavkantgaur/gamd_sr/README.md

 2. The approach of symbolic distillation of GNN as proposed by Miles, breaks down SR task to two cascaded SRs: (Tractable)
    1. SR-1 generates 3 equations each of which maps `dx`, `dy`, `dz`, `r` to `e1`, `e2`, `e3` (4D input to 1D output)
    2. SR-2 generates 3 equations each of which maps `posX`, `posY`, `posZ`, `agg-1`, `agg-2`, `agg-3` to `f1`, `f2`, `f3` (6D input to 1D output)
+3. We can also fit MLPs or interpretable models like decision trees instead of SRs here (aka, _knowledge distillation_ from teacher model (GNN) to student (SRs, MLPs, Decision tree and so on)).

 ## Methodology